-Heat Rush – Usually occurs in hot humidity environments where sweat cannot evaporates easily.
-If a rash cover a large area it may become uncomfortable.
+Usually occurs in hot humidity environments where sweat cannot evaporate easily.
+If a rash covers a large area it may become uncomfortable.

-Heat cramps – Muscle spasms which usually affect the arms, legs or stomach, generally occur from intensive works done in hot environment such as.. welding, gas cutting.
+Muscle spasms which usually affect the arms, legs or stomach, generally occur from intensive works done in a hot environment such as welding, gas cutting.

-Symptoms – Cramping or spasms of muscles, may occur during or after work or a few hours later.
+Cramping or spasms of muscles may occur during or after work or a few hours later.

-Heat exhaustion – Is more serious then heat cramps, it occur when the body internal air conditioning system is overloaded, but hasn’t completely shut down it occurs because the body has lost large amount of water and salt through excessive sweating.
+Is more serious then heat cramps, it occurs when the body internal air conditioning system is overloaded but hasn’t completely shut down it occurs because the body has lost a large amount of water and salt through excessive sweating.

-First Aid – Move the person to cool location and lie down with feet slightly elevated, loosen or remove the person’s clothing and apply cool wet cloth, drinking cool water, monitor the person closely, heat exhaustion can quickly become heat stroke, if the person has a fever greater then 102 degree , call for medical assistance.
+Move the person to cool location and lie down with feet slightly elevated, loosen or remove the person’s clothing and apply cool wet cloth, drinking cool water, monitor the person closely, heat exhaustion can quickly become heat stroke, if the person has a fever greater then 102 degrees, call for medical assistance.

-Heat stroke – This is the most serous heat related illness it is life threatening with high death rate if it is onset.
-Heat stroke occurs when the body has depleted its supply of water and salt and the victims body temperature rises to deadly levels.
+This is the most serious heat-related illness it is life-threatening with a high death rate if it is onset.
+Heat stroke occurs when the body has depleted its supply of water and salt and the victim’s body temperature rises to deadly levels.
 The body is not able to regulate its core temperature.

-Symptoms – The victims stops sweating, rapid heart beat, confused unconscious, high body temperature 104 degree F.
+The victims stop sweating, rapid heartbeat, confused unconscious, high body temperature 104 degrees F.

 Remove any unnecessary clothing, move to a cool place, out of direct sun light, apply ice pecks to the groin, neck, and arms, pits, do not give them fluids to drink.